 Good Suno output starts with good style prompts.
 But good prompts aren't about knowing magic words — they're about structure, specificity, and testing.
 If you don't want to do that testing yourself, that's exactly what Suno Styles is for.

 Ready to skip the guesswork?
-Browse tested presets by genre and mood.
+Browse curated prompts by genre and mood.